-Additionally, you can also look to volatility.
+Additionally, you can also look to volatility .
 This happens when the bands are expanding, just like it does when you use the Bollinger bands.
 In such scenarios, the markets are perfectly aligned and trading long or short during expanding bands can yield strong and quick results for your trades.
-However, such trades are to come by.
-Therefore, it is up to the trade if they can find a disciplined approach to trading with the TDI indicator for MT4.
+However, such trades are hard to come by.
+Therefore, it is up to the trader if they can find a disciplined approach to trading with the TDI indicator for MT4.

 So far, the TDI has shown how and where to take the entry of the trade.
 From here on, it is up to the trader to decide where they want to place their stops and entries.
 This is subjective and therefore the methods can vary from one trader to another.

 But to get you started, you can set the stops by locating the nearest swing high (in case of a short position) or the nearest swing low (in case of a long position).
 You can set the stop loss a few pips above or below this swing high or low point.

 For target, you can start with a 1:2 set up and find different combinations.
 Because the TDI can signal good market conditions, you can basically look at other methods such as trailing your stops or building up positions to capitalize on the trading signals.

 Alternately, you can also look for support and resistance levels or the Parabolic Stop and Reverse (PSAR) indicator to trail your stops accordingly.

 Traders Dynamic Index indicator for MT4 – Summary

 To summarize, the TDI indicator for MT4 is a complete trading system that can bring about a new change to your existing trading strategies.
 Whether you are scalping the markets or swing trading, the TDI indicator can give you a full and all round perspective of the markets.